Norbert515/flutter_villains/README.md

     animateEntrance: true,
     animateExit: true,
 ```
-When using the `VillainController` manually, it checks for the bool you give it.
+When using the `VillainController` manually, it checks this bool to determine whether it should animate.
 ```dart
   static Future playAllVillains(BuildContext context, {bool entrance = true})
 ```